-Plot: Homeless guy and his boss quit jobs and randomly move to Portugal.
+Plot: Homeless guy and his boss quit jobs to blow their savings

 Dia Cento e setenta e seis